tiefenauer/mironibox/README.md

 # Mironibox

 Mironibox is an open source alternative to [Toniebox](https://tonies.com/).
-This repository contains the code that is needed to be run on a [Raspberry Pi](https://www.raspberrypi.com/).
-The hardware needs to be assembled by you (I will add a blog post later).
+It is intended to be run on a [Raspberry Pi](https://www.raspberrypi.com/).
+This repository contains the software, the hardware (the actual Mironibox) needs to be assembled by you (I will add a blog post later).

 ## Installation

-To create an image that can be run on a Raspberry Pi run the following script in a Linux terminal:

 ```bash
 chmod +x ./flash.sh && ./flash.sh
 ```

+### Script details
 The script will do the following:
 - Install tools needed to run the script
 - Download a RaspbianOS image